"Hiding Taxes" removal guide

 What is "Hiding Taxes"?

-"Hiding Taxes" is a scam that is proliferated by sending emails to a lot of people.
-Scammers behind it attempt to trick people into sending them money (cryptocurrency) by threatening to spread information about recipient's tax evasion activity.
-However, none of the statements in this scam are true, emails of this type should never be trusted.
+The "Hiding Taxes" scam is proliferated by sending emails to many people.
+Scammers behind it attempt to trick people into sending money (cryptocurrency).
+They threaten to proliferate information about the supposed recipient's tax evasion activity.
+In fact, all statements in this scam are false.
+Never trust these emails.

-As stated in this email, cyber criminals have hacked recipient's network, made copies of various documents and other data and, supposedly hacked the email account too.
-According to scammers, they inspected all recipient's documents and found information about illegal activity related to tax evasion.
-Scammers threaten to send this information to tax department if they will not receive 2 Bitcoins in 7 days.
-However, the price of their "silence" might be increased up to 4 Bitcoins.
-Besides, they threaten to launch a DDoS attack and infect computer with a ransomware-type program too.
-Since this is just a scam, none of this should be taken seriously.
-It is very common for scammers to send emails of this type hoping that someone will fall for their scam.
+The email states that cyber criminals have hacked the recipient's network, made copies of various documents and other data, and (supposedly) hacked the email account.
+According to these scammers, they inspected all of the recipient's documents and found information about illegal activity relating to tax evasion.
+Scammers threaten to send this information to the tax department unless they receive two Bitcoins within seven days.
+The cost of their "silence" might be increased to four Bitcoins.
+Furthermore, they threaten to launch a DDoS attack and infect the computer with a ransomware-type program.
+Since this is a scam, none of this should be taken seriously.
+Scammers often send these emails hoping that someone will fall for their scheme.
 Unfortunately, sometimes they succeed.

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 To eliminate possible malware infections our malware researchers recommend scanning your computer with Spyhunter.